YiLimath/YiLimath.github.io/_pages/agent-system/multiple-agent-cooperation.md

 duplicate work, inconsistent assumptions, and error amplification.
 Shared truth must be guarded by an evaluator or verifier; consensus is not correctness.

+## Real-world application

+An incident-response system can assign log analysis, dependency lookup, and remediation planning to separate specialists.
+A coordinator merges their typed artifacts and sends only the agreed incident state to the operator; specialists do not need to share hidden conversational context.

 ## Figure

 ![Multiple-agent cooperation](/images/agent-system/07-multi-agent-cooperation.svg)